Deep-Learning-Unit/Assessment/README.md

-# Assessment: Object classification in Images
+# Assessment: Multi-class Image Classification

 You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine on Google Colab.